MicrosoftDocs/windows-dev-docs/hub/dev-environment/javascript/react-native-for-windows.md

     ```powershell
     npx react-native init <projectName>
     ```
-    If you want to start a new project with a specific React Native version, you can use the `--version` argumen.
+    If you want to start a new project with a specific React Native version, you can use the `--version` argument.
 For information about versions of React Native, see [Versions - React Native](https://reactnative.dev/versions).

     ```powershell
     npx react-native@X.XX.X init  <projectName> --version X.XX.X